pypi/warehouse/docs/blog/posts/2023-05-21-removing-pgp.md

 [^1]: For now, but they may be removed in the future.
-[^2]: These could bebecause the original signature was made incorrectly and
+[^2]: These could be because the original signature was made incorrectly and
-      never had a binding signature to a associated key identity, or because the signature that was present but it had since expired.
+      never had a binding signature to a associated key identity, or because the signature was present but had since expired.
 [^3]: We use meaningfully verified to mean that the signature was valid and the
       key that made it was not expired and had binding identify information that could tell us if this key was the correct key.